JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 Julia has gone to the trouble to create a new-and-improved implementation of `applyf`, one which also union-splits for `String`.
 This brings us to the topic of this blog post: the old compiled method has been *invalidated*.
-Given new information---which here comes from defining or loading new methods--- Julia changes its mind about how things should be implemented, and this forces Julia to recompile `applyf`.
+Given new information--which here comes from defining or loading new methods--Julia changes its mind about how things should be implemented, and this forces Julia to recompile `applyf`.

 If you add fourth and fifth methods,